Irish DPC issues a EUR 225 million fine against WhatsApp

 The press release by the Irish DPC is available here and the decision in full here (see also a corrigendum to the decision here).
 The press release of the EDPB is available here and the binding dispute resolution decision here.

-This article was written in collaboration with the aosphere Rulefinder Data Privacy team.
-Rulefinder Data Privacy is an online legal subscription service which analyses and tracks data privacy obligations globally.
-Learn more and request a free trial here.
+This article was written in collaboration with the aosphere Rulefinder Data Privacy team.* Rulefinder Data Privacy is an online legal subscription service which analyses and tracks data privacy obligations globally.
+Learn more here.